75 Fun Halloween Activities for Kids: Halloween Crafts and Treats for Spooky Fun

 60. Apple Monster Mouths

-It’s not a trick—these apple monster mouths are a yummy and healthy Halloween treat!
+It’s not a trick—these apple monster mouths are yummy and healthy Halloween treats!
 And they're so cute, kids won't care that they're healthy.

 Do the Monster Mash while whipping up these yummy brownies.